skyra-project/skyra/docker/README.md

 Skyra currently has the following microservices that can be dockerized:

+-   gRPC .NET connector
+    -   Service name in docker-compose: `grpc`
+    -   Image used: `skyrabot/grpc:latest`
+    -   For more information see [../services/Skyra.Grpc/README.md](../services/Skyra.Grpc/README.md)
+-   GraphQL-Pokémon
+    -   Service name in docker-compose: `pokedex`
+    -   Image used: `favware/graphql-pokemon:latest`
+    -   For more information see [favware/graphql-pokemon]
 -   PostgreSQL Database
     -   Service name in docker-compose: `postgres`
-    -   Image used: `skyrabot/postgres:main`
+    -   Image used: `skyrabot/postgres:latest`
     -   For more information see [skyra-project/docker-images]
 -   Lavalink
     -   Service name in docker-compose: `lavalink`
     -   Image used: `skyrabot/lavalink:main`
     -   For more information see [skyra-project/docker-images]
--   GraphQL-Pokémon
-    -   Service name in docker-compose: `pokedex`
-    -   Image used: `favware/graphql-pokemon:main`
-    -   For more information see [favware/graphql-pokemon]
 -   Saelem
     -   Service name in docker-compose: `saelem`
-    -   Image used: `skyrabot/saelem/saelem:main`
+    -   Image used: `skyrabot/saelem:latest`
     -   For more information see [skyra-project/saelem]
 -   InfluxDB
     -   Service name in docker-compose: `influx`